gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 * [Expressif - esptool Installation](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html#installation)
 * [Expressif - Flashing Firmware](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html)

-### Additional/Future Updates
+### ESP32: Additional/Future Updates

-This applies to any updates after the first-time upload of the firmware for the device.
+This applies to any updates after the first-time upload of the firmware for the device, when the WiFi network for the Proton Pack is enabled and available.

 1. Power up your Proton Pack and device.
 1. Open the WiFi preferences on your computer and look for the SSID which begins "ProtonPack_".